Rancor38/rpg-dice-react/README.md

-# RPG-Dice-Roller
+# RPG-Dice-React

-RPG-Dice-Roller is an application for rolling polyhedral dice for tabletop rollplaying games.
+RPG-Dice-React is an application for rolling polyhedral dice for tabletop rollplaying games.

 ## PICTURE OF WEBSITE